semasuka/blog/_posts/2023-03-04-linear-regression-the-essential-theory.md

 MSE is a better metric to use than SSE, but this metric could also be better; let's see this in an example.

-Let's change the scale of how we are expression the dependent variable(consumer spending), so instead of expressing it in units of 10s, let's define it in units of 10,000s
+Let's change the scale of how we are expressing the dependent variable(consumer spending), so instead of expressing it in units of 10s, let's define it in units of 10,000s

 ![scaled_consumer_spending](/blog/assets/post_cont_image/scalled_cs.jpg)